 Interaction with your bird can be as simple as feeding it, or encouraging it to play with toys.
 However, give it some space as well: too much attention can be stressful for some species, while others may grow too used to it and become distressed when the owner is away.
 It's also best to encourage your bird to get used to all members of your family - forming a "single-person bond" can make birds aggressive to people other than you.

 Your bird should have enough perches and space to be able to exercise inside its cage.
 Most species benefit from being let out of the cage for at least an hour or two a day, although this isn't necessary for all birds.
 Make sure the area is bird-proofed - that means shutting all the windows and removing anything that could potentially harm your pet!

 The area around the cage should also be suitable for your bird.
 Most species don't mind or will even enjoy occasional noise from the TV and radio, so the living room is a popular choice for bird cages.
 However, you should take extra care to ensure other pets like dogs and cats don't have access to the cage - even if they can't get in, the presence of a large predator nearby can be very stressful.
 Birds should also be kept well away from cigarette smoke.

 In the wild, birds take care of their grooming needs.
 However, domestic birds might need a bit of help from their owners from time to time - including trimming wings, claws and beaks, as well as bathing.
-Both wings should have their flight feathers trimmed from time to time, which helps them to fly straight.
-An vet (or even better, a specialist avian vet) will be able to show you exactly how to do it.
-A vet should also trim your bird's beak until you are confident enough to do it yourself.
+Wing clipping can be performed in some Parrot species.
+Both wings should have their flight feathers clipped, which prevents them gaining too much height and keeps them balanced so that they don’t crash land.
+A vet should always do this as it can splinter if done incorrectly.